-Refer to the 7210 SAS-M, T, X, R6, R12, Mxp, Sx, S Basic System Configuration Guide for boot options to configure the satellite mode of operation on the router.
-Refer to the 7750 SR software user guides for information about service and protocol provisioning, and operating the 7210 SAS router in satellite mode.
+See the 7210 SAS-Mxp, R6, R12, S, Sx, T Basic System Configuration Guide for boot options to configure the satellite mode of operation on the router.
+See the 7750 SR software user guides for information about service and protocol provisioning, and operating the 7210 SAS router in satellite mode.